jsheremat/Jeff-Sheremata-JHDS/README.md

 # Jeff-Sheremata-JHDS
-Repository for the online John Hopkin's Data Science Course
+Repository for the online Johns Hopkins Data Science Course